pooyavahidi/content/ai/neural_networks.md

 An intuitive way to think about a neural network is that just look at the last hidden layer and the output layer.
 This about the last hidden layer output as the input feature and the output layer as the model that predicts the target variable.
 But the key difference is that the last hidden layer features are **not** the original input features from our training dataset, but they are the **learned** and more complex features that learned from previous layers (other learned features) until they reach the last hidden layer.
 So, we changing the original input features with these learned features, to make the model more capable to learn complex patterns from the original data.

 **Example**<br>
 Let's say we want to classify images of persons.
 An image is a matrix of pixels.
-For example for a $100 \times 100$ pixel image, we have $10,000$$ pixels.
-If the image is grayscale (black and white), each pixel has a value between 0 and 255 which represents the _intensity_ of the pixel (0 is the complete black and 255 is the complete white, and all numbers between are shades of gray).
+For example for a $100 \times 100$ pixel image, we have $10,000$ pixels.
+If the image is grayscale (black and white), each pixel has only one value between 0 and 255 which called _pixel intensity_ (a value between 0 which is the complete black and 255 which is the complete white).
 So, this image can be represented as a $100\times100$ matrix of scalar values between 0 and 255.
 We can represent this matrix as a vector of $10,000$ values.

 $$